NOTICE OF SALE

-NOTICE IS HEREBY GIVEN that the undersigned has been appointed Personal Representative of the above-named estate.
-All persons having claims against the decedent are required to present their claims within three months (90 days) after the date of the first publication of this notice or said claims will be forever barred.
+NOTICE IS HEREBY GIVEN that the undersigned has been appointed as Personal Representative of the above-named estate.
+All persons having claims against the said deceased are required to present their claims within four (4) months after the date of the first publication of this notice or said claims will be forever barred.

 PUBLIC COMMENT SOUGHT

-The EA may be obtained by mail from Region 2 FWP, 3201 Spurgin Rd., Missoula 59804; by phoning 406-542-5540; by emailing firstname.lastname@example.org; or by viewing FWP’s Internet website http://fwp.mt.gov (“News,” then “Recent Public Notices,” beginning April 13).
-Comments may be made on FWP’s website or may be directed to Sharon Rose at the mail or email addresses above.
-Comments must be received by FWP no later than May 14, 2018.
+The EA document may be obtained by mail from Region 2 FWP, 3201 Spurgin Rd., Missoula 59804; by phoning 406-542-5540; or by emailing email@example.com.
+Comments should be directed to Sharon Rose by mail or email at these contacts.
+Comments must be received by FWP no later than July 11, 2018.

 FWP will hold a public hearing in Deer Lodge on June 26 at 7:00 p.m. at the Elks Lodge (230 Main Street) to discuss the proposed conservation easement, answer questions and take public comment.

 Published in the Silver State Post, Deer Lodge, MT on June 13, 20, 2018.

 The State of Montana’s Natural Resource Damage Program is updating the 2016 Upper Clark Fork River Basin Aquatic and Terrestrial Resources Restoration Plans.
 The State proposes to continue the implementation of these restoration actions, which have already been prioritized, and integrate eligible, new restoration action concepts with these actions.